andrewsolomon/PerlFoundationPR/companies/draft/booking.md

-Established in 1996 and based in Amsterdam, the Netherlands, Booking.com is the world leader in booking accommodation online.
+Established in 1996 and based in Amsterdam, the Netherlands, Booking.com provides services for booking accommodation online.

 Link